‘The View’ Scores The Most Nominations Of Any Talk Series For The 47th Annual Daytime Emmy Awards

 The women of The View have continued to broadcast throughout the current COVID-19 pandemic, working remotely from home.
 The show initially had the series hosts working in the studio without an audience and a minimal crew.
 Joy Behar decided it was best to work remotely as she was fearful of being around large groups of people due to her age, 77.
 She was quickly followed by Whoopi Goldberg who also chose to work remotely.
 This left Sunny and Sara Haines, who filled in for Meghan, at the studio.
 The women took just one week off before regrouping for daily live shows broadcast from their homes.

-The series continued to discuss hot topics such as the pandemic, the presidency of Donald Trump, the upcoming presidential election, and other timely topics during their daily broadcasts.
+The series continued to discuss hot topics such as the pandemic, the presidency of Donald Trump, the upcoming presidential election, and other timely topics.

-The women had also made light of personal situations related to the shelter in place order, such as not being able to tend to their hair color.
-Meghan revealed she looked like she belonged to a coven, showing off her grey strands in an Instagram share.
-Joy stated during the series May 21st episode that she allowed her husband Steve to dye her roots and in turn, he got red hair color on the wallpaper in their bathroom.
+The women had also made light of personal situations related to the shelter-in-place order, such as not being able to tend to their hair color.
+Meghan revealed she looked like she belonged to a coven, showing off her gray strands in an Instagram share.
+Joy stated during the series May 21 episode that she allowed her husband Steve to dye her roots, and in turn, he got red hair color on the wallpaper in their bathroom.
 This admission left her fellow hosts rolling with laughter.